celo-org/celo-blockchain/consensus/istanbul/spec.md

 	return X
 }

-upon: UponCondition - upon statements are executed when the associated UponCondition evaluates to true
+upon: UponCondition - Pseudocode directly following upon statements is executed when the associated UponCondition evaluates to true

 UponConditions are triggered when the consensus instance has received sufficient messages or event such that the upon condition evaluates to true.